jlacar/jlacar.github.io/kotlin/0to1in5.md

 val input = readInput("Day01")
 println(part1(input))
 ```
-One final run and I get my solution result, which was 421 for my data set.
+One final run and I got my Day 8 Part 1 solution, which was 421 for my data set.

 ## Close out: add the final solution guardrail and claim your gold star

-Finally, I add a guardrail for my final solution, to fully protect myself from regressions during future attempts to
+Finally, I added a guardrail for my final solution to fully protect myself from regressions during future attempts to
 refactor.

 ```kotlin